irvin1490/Global_Pisa_Scores/README.md

 # Global_Pisa_Scores combined rankings for Reading, Science, Math, then correlated with Bloomberg Innovation Index rankings for top 37 countries.
-A tabulation and then analysis of global PISA Scores combining dataframes for Science, Reading, and Math for top 73 countries.
-A correlation of Bloomberg Innovation Index rankings 2017 vs PISA Scores 2015 for 37 top countries have R value of .7 indicating strong corelation.
-Data is from most recent data sets currently readily available.
+A tabulation, analysis of global PISA Scores combining dataframes for Science, Reading, Math for top 37 countries then correlated with Bloomberg Innovation Index rankings 2017 vs PISA Scores 2015 has an R Value of .7 indicating strong correlation.
+Data is from most recent data sets readily available.